phac-nml/biohansel/docs/source/user-docs/genotyping_schemes.rst

 K-mer_Structure
 ###############

-The structure k-mer pairs are structured as such and must follow the following format to work correctly:
+The structure k-mer pairs (split k-mers) are structured as such and the headers must follow the following format to work correctly:

 | **For the Positive k-mers:**
-|

 | >[SNP position in ref genome]-[genotype]
 | AAATTTCAGCTAGCTA\ **G**\ CTAGCAATCACTGATC
 |

 | **For the Negative k-mers:**
-|

 | >negative[SNP position in ref genome]-[genotype]
 | AAATTTCAGCTAGCTA\ **T**\ CTAGCAATCACTGATC
+|

 An example with real data:

 | >2981-2.2.3.1.4
 | ACTGCCGCCGGAGCCG\ **T**\ GTGAAAATATTGTTTA
 |

 | >negative2981-2.2.3.1.4
 | ACTGCCGCCGGAGCCG\ **C**\ GTGAAAATATTGTTTA
+|

 ***The first distinction between genotypes 1 and 2 (or potentially more genotypes) does not have a negative condition